BMRC23/BMRC23/README.md

 - 👋 Hi, I’m @BMRC23.
-My name is Brent Mitchel Calado, and I am a student from De La Salle University
+My real name is Brent Mitchel Calado, and I am a student from De La Salle University
 - 👀 I'm interested in many things, though what I am comfortable sharing is Basketball and Coding!
 - 🌱 As a student, I am currently studying Bachelor of Science in Computer Engineering.
-- 📫 You may contact me at my facebook profile (fb: Brent Calado)
+- 📫 You may contact me at my facebook profile (fb: Brent Calado [Click here to go to the link!](https://www.facebook.com/brent.calado/))

 <!---
 BMRC23/BMRC23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.